daygoDao/etch-a-sketch/README.md

 # Etch-a-Sketch

 ## about:
-This program will mimic an etch-a-sketch where it will draw an a canvas of 16x16 grid and has a reset button to cleanse the canvas.
-Later upgrades will involve an eraser option, rainbow pen, and increase the canvas from 16x16 to 30x30.
+This program will mimic an etch-a-sketch where it will draw an a canvas of 30x30 grid and has a reset button to cleanse the canvas.
+When user resets they will get a prompt to change the grid dimension up to 100x100.

-## psuedocode
-* create a 16x16 canvas of div boxes
-* the cursor will draw on the canvas when it __hovers__ over the div boxees
-* reset button to cleanse canvas
+### todo
+* add an eraser option
+* add rainbow pen